-Her sisters had tied the yeomanry up on the line of scrimmage.
+Jacyntha had confidence in her teammates; they’d crack open a gap in the line soon enough.
+She had to keep her cool and keep her eyes open for the opportunity once it presented itself.
+Jacyntha hung back, holding onto the ball.
+Meanwhile, her sisters had tied the yeomanry up on the line of scrimmage.
 The blasted commoners were hard to shift but showed little initiative.
-Jacyntha hung back, holding onto the ball.
-Ellpay feinted left, then slipped right around a yeoman, who lunged at her but only knocked her sideways.
+Then Ellpay feinted left and slipped right around a yeoman, who lunged at her but only knocked her sideways.
 The Militantes’ catcher stayed on her feet, tip-toeing down the touchline, just a hair’s breadth from going out-of-bounds.

 Jacyntha grimaced.
-The Imperials’ sole knight, the young Sir Gauthier le Dragon Rouge, came flying across the pitch.
+She was tempted to make the throw, but then she saw the Imperials’ sole knight, the young Sir Gauthier le Dragon Rouge, race across the pitch.
 He had been in the Guayamartí team’s backfield, acting as a sweeper, lending a hand where necessary.
-He recognized the danger of a Militante catcher getting into his team’s backfield.
+He recognized the danger of a Militante catcher getting behind his team’s line.
 He went barreling at Ell, bending into the tackle.

 And Ellpay took to the air.
 She hurdled the oncoming knight, and actually timed her lump so as to step on his helmeted head as he hurtled past, springing higher.

-Jacyntha took it as a sign from the Protecting Gods and she threw despite the distance.
+Jacyntha took it as the sign from the Protecting Gods she was waiting for and she threw despite the distance.
 The ball arched high into the cool autumn air.

 “By the thirteen sweet hells …” she caught herself cursing, using Coach Karsgaard’s expression.